 “All shall be revealed.
 Soon, your punishment will have been served.”

 “It matters not, Ben-Adamm.
 At the end of the game, both the king and the pawn go back into the same box.”

-"They’ll hang us."
+“They’ll hang us as well.”
 Shelby paced nervously back and forth in his humble abode.
-"Unless the monsters eat us first."
+“Unless the monsters eat us first.”

 The angel lay exhausted on the floor.
-Strawberries had wrapped a blanket around it and gone into the kitchen to make soup.
+Strawberries had wrapped it in a blanket and gone into the kitchen to make soup.

-He couldn’t help staring at it: The golden hair, the glacier blue eyes.
+He couldn’t help staring at it: the golden hair, the glacier blue eyes.
 Its gentle facial features that made it hard to determine if it was male or female.
-Shelby knew better; It was neither; it was a cold-hearted killing machine, bent on merciless destruction.
+Shelby knew better: it was neither.
+It was a cold-hearted killing machine, bent on merciless destruction.
 He had seen them on that day.
 Sword by their side, the fire in their eyes.

 "Where’s your sword?"
 It took a second to realise he had said it out loud.

-"In the desert, where I fell."
+"In the desert, where I landed."
 It answered, weak and compliant.
 "I cannot carry it anymore.
-It was made by brother Raphael.
+It was made by my brother.
 Only to be raised by the angels of the Host.
 Alas, I am no longer of the Host."
 It let out a quiet sigh as it struggled to sit up.

-"You’re still magnificent."
+"You’re still majestic."
 Strawberries replied with awe in her voice.
 She poured some soup into a tin cup and kindly handed it to the angel.
-"What happened to you?"
+"What happened?"

 “A long fall from grace, my child."
 It replied.
 "I must see Oliver Cavanaugh.
 Can you show me to him?”